Content Marketing, SEO, Small Business Life

 If you’re looking to hire someone and pay $30 or $50 an hour, it’s very unlikely you’ll get someone with this type of experience.
-If someone is willing to work with you for significantly less than the estimated hourly consultant rate for the type of work you need they’re probably not a professional with experience in the field.
-The bottom 10% of Marketing Directors make $66 per hour, you're not going to get someone with their experience for $40 an hour.
+If someone is willing to work with you for significantly less than the estimated hourly consultant rate for the type of work you need, they’re probably not a professional with much experience in the field.
+The bottom 10% of Marketing Directors make $66 per hour; you're not going to get someone with their experience for $40 an hour.

-If you’re looking to build a new website or optimize the one you have for SEO, you want someone who has a strong background in that area because your website is one of your biggest assets for a company.
+If you’re looking to build a new website or optimize the one you have for SEO, you want someone with a strong background in that area because your website is one of your biggest assets for a company.

-If you’re looking to brand your company, hire a professional with branding experience.
-Your website and your branding are the first introductions most potential customers will have for your business, and you want to make sure it sets a good impression from the start.
+If you want to brand your company, hire a professional with branding experience.
+Your website and your branding are the first introductions most potential customers will have to your business, and you want to make sure it sets a good impression from the start.

 Your SEO needs to be right, or you won’t be found on Google.
 It’s that simple.
 These are areas where it pays to hire someone with expertise because you’ll save yourself money in the long run.

-Or, worse yet, they hire someone and never get the product that was promised because the person they hired doesn't know what they're doing.
+Or, worse yet, they hire someone and never get the promised product because the person they hired doesn't know what they're doing.
 They got scammed by a marketing hack.
 How does that happen?
 Because of things like this.

 or even this-